amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    with a shell prompt will appear.
 Create a new workspace directory on your desktop, by typing the following commands:
 ```
-cd Desktop
+cd /Volumes/yourPomonaID/Documents/
-mkdir cs062
+mkdir cs62
-chmod 700 cs062
+chmod 700 cs62
-cd cs062
+cd cs62
 mkdir workspace
 ```
    The effect of these commands are:
-   * Create a new directory for this course on your `Desktop` (Though you might prefer to create it within your `Documents` folder).
+   * Create a new directory, `cs62` for this course on your `Documents` folder.
+     (Though you might prefer to create it within your `Documents` folder).
    * Change the protection on this folder so that *only you* are able to access it.
-   * Within the new `cs062` folder, create a `workspace` folder, where Eclipse will store all of the information associated with your projects.
+   * Within the new `cs62` folder, create a `workspace` folder, where Eclipse will store all of the information associated with your projects.

    Note that you could have achieved much of this by clicking through menus,